-There were 100 infant deaths marked as sleep-related by the panels in 2019.
+There were 101 infant deaths marked as sleep-related by the panels in 2020.

-- Eighty-seven percent of all infants who died from sleep-related issues were covered by Medicaid. - Fifty-five percent of the infants were sharing a sleep surface with one or more adults, children or animals. - The ages of the mothers ranged from 14-39 years with the average age being 26 years old. - Fifty-eight percent of the infants who died from sleep-related issues were white, 33 percent were black, one percent were Asian, and eight percent were multi-racial.
+- Eighty-five percent of all infants who died from sleep-related issues were covered by Medicaid. - Sixty-two percent of the infants were sharing a sleep surface with one or more adults, children or animals. - The ages of the mothers ranged from 17-43 years with the average age being 27 years old. - Fifty-five percent of the infants who died from sleep-related issues were white, 39 percent were black, and six percent were multi-racial.

-As we examined the data in 2019, we determined unsafe sleep fatalities documented in previous annual reports included only SIDS, suffocation, and undetermined cases in this section but excluded some children who died of natural causes found in unsafe sleep situations or homicide.
+Properly reporting all unsafe sleep fatalities must include more than just SIDS, suffocation, and undetermined cases in this section.
+First, some children who died of natural causes were found in unsafe sleep situations.
 In these cases, we cannot definitively rule out the unsafe sleeping arrangements as contributing to the death.
 Secondly, the deaths of some children who died of unsafe sleep have been ruled homicides due to other factors, such as a parent's drug or alcohol use.
 Since these deaths came at the hands of the parent or caretaker of the child, they have always been reported in the child abuse section.
-Due to the potential of the unsafe sleeping arrangement contributing to the death we have determined those deaths should be included in the overall unsafe sleep numbers while remaining in their appropriate section of the report; Illness/Natural or Child Abuse.
+Due to the potential of the unsafe sleeping arrangement contributing to the death, we have determined those deaths should be included in the overall unsafe sleep numbers while also remaining in their appropriate section of the report: Illness/Natural or Child Abuse, etc.

-In 2019, 88 percent of all infants who died from non-medical causes were related to the infant's sleep environment.
-Another way to look at it, is that we are losing one infant every two and a half days to easily preventable deaths.
+In 2020, of all infants who died from non-medical causes, 90 percent were related to the infant's sleep environment.
+Another way to look at it, is that we are losing one infant every two and a half days to deaths that could have been easily prevented.